GlobalFishingWatch/GFW_technical_documentation/Key-concepts.md

 **When a dataset or table ends in `_v` followed by a date string (`_v20201001`), the date refers to the version of the table.
 However, when there is no `_v` preceeding a date string, the date indicates that that table includes data for that specific date, as explained in the next section on table formats**.

+> **Note: Using the latest view versus versioned tables**
+> For `product_events_{EVENT_TYPE}` tables we only preserve the most recent version and it is recommended to use the view version of the table rather than a specific dated version.
+In a future pipeline release we will remove the specific dated versions of these tables.
+It is generally recommended to use the latest view instead of versioned tables and the way tables are versioned may change in the future.
+Furthermore, access to versioned tables may be restricted to certain users in future pipeline releases.

+### Compatability tables
+Occasionally, we need to apply breaking changes within a pipeline version.
+E.g. during the pipe3 lifetime we had to make a breaking change to the definition of `product_events_port_visits`.
+When this happens, we add a versioning suffix, in this case `product_events_port_visits_v2`.
+This "compatability table" will be maintained for the lifetime of the pipeline version and will replace the original table in the next pipeline version.
+In this case, `product_events_port_visits_v2` will become `product_events_port_visits` in pipe4 and the original `product_events_port_visits` table will be removed.

 ## Table formats

 BigQuery tables can have several important formats that are used to organize data and minimize query cost and execution time.
 In particular, GFW creates tables that may be *date sharded* or *date partitioned*.
 Additionally, tables may be *clustered* on certain fields.
 Date sharded and date partitioned tables behave in similar ways but, crucially, require different filtering syntax to limit query size.
 Therefore, understanding how to recognize if a table is date sharded, partitioned, and/or clustered, and how to query them properly, is critical.

 ### Date partitioned tables

 Many GFW tables are date partitioned.
 These are single tables where data is stored in invisible partitions.
 If a table is partitioned, you will see `This is a partitioned table` when viewing the table's info in BigQuery.
-Tables are generall partitioned on an actual field in the table (e.g. `date`) but may also be partitioned on the `_partitiontime` field, which is a "psuedo colum" that is not actually in the table.
+Tables are generally partitioned on an actual field in the table (e.g. `date` or `event_start`).
 You can check the partitioning specification by viewing the table's details.

 Queries against date partitioned tables can filter on the partitioned column using a `WHERE` statement, limiting the amount of data scanned and thus the cost.